redradist/cpp_gc/README.md

 This code is easier that you should not track possible cyclic dependecies by eyes and still you will get deterministic behaviour

+## Advantages

+This feature conforms with zero-overhead principle !!
+You do not pay if you do not use it and pay if you use it ...

+## Known issues

+For simplicity my code generation tool does not conforms with this principle, but optimizer will eliminate all unused code that was generated
+Also simplicity gc_ptr could be passed only in lambda expression that is used for std::thread construction It also currently does not work with STL, but it will soon ...

 ## How to use it

 On Ubuntu:
 ```console
 sudo apt-get install libclang